Living at Home Diaries: Teaching Your Parents About Technology

 Recently I wrote about how moving home to live with my Mom has turned me into an Honorary Senior Citizen, and all of the fun perks that go along with that like special discounts and never having to explain why you’re wearing comfortable walking shoes.
 However, if you are considering moving back home (especially if you’re planning on working from home) what I failed to mention is that you should be prepared to spend at least 35% of your week helping your parents understand technology.
 As I’ve learned, being an Honorary Senior is all fine and dandy, until you realize you’re the only one in the room who knows how to use Google.

-If you are planning on moving back in with your parents, be prepared to explain or deal with the following:
+Also, be prepared to explain or deal with the following:

 1. All the Computer Things: My Mom lives in one of those West Coast modern houses that’s all big windows, cedar beams and stacked vertically like a townhouse.
 My bedroom/office is on the second floor, the kitchen & den are on the third floor and the top floor is a loft-style living room.
 A huge portion of my day is spent running from my office up to my Mom’s office every time I hear her say something like: